PedroRuiz/Codeigniter-Ion-Auth-Gentelella/README.md

 																recommend a higher value, as this would affect performance */
 ```

 Set (or let) manual activation as TRUE, this will activate new users by mail.
-Mind the _admin_email_, do you need a provide a **no reply address**, it is your choice any way.
+Mind the _admin_email_, do you need provide a **no reply address**?, it is your choice any way.

 In the same file, configure too _smtp_host_, _smtp_user_ and _smtp_pass_ at least.
 But mind your server configuration needs.